-Early Intervention is a program that helps children from birth to 3 years old who experience developmental delays.
-It is funded in part by the New Jersey Department of Health and Senior Services and is comprised of:
+Early Intervention is a program that provides services to children from birth to 3 years old who experience developmental delays or have other health or medical issues.
+Services are provided by:

 - Social workers